kellenmace/wds-training/README.md

 **Done button**

 This button is only displayed on newly created trainings.
-When clicked, it removes the training from pending status and causes it to appear in either the past/suggested/upvoming view based on its date.
+When clicked, it removes the training from its fixed position at the top and displays it in the list along with all the other trainings.

 Installation
 ------------

 1. Clone the repo into the `/plugins/` directory of a local WordPress site and activate the plugin.
-2. Create a new 'Training' page in WordPress and assign the `WDS Training` page template to it.
+2. Create a new page in WordPress and assign the `WDS Training` page template to it.
 3. Visit the training page on the front end.

 Contributing
 ------------

-Run `npm install` followed by `webpack` to run the build scripts.
-Run `npm start` to run webpack watch and have the build scripts triggered automatically on file save.
+`cd` into this plugin's directory and run `yarn` to install node modules.

+Run `yarn dev` for a development build.

+Run `yarn watch` to watch files and trigger a development build when any are changed.

+Run `yarn prod` for a production build.

 Pull requests are welcome.